-1 The shopping malls portfolio includes Mall of the Emirates, Mall of Egypt, City Centre malls and My City Centre neighbourhood centres, and 5 community malls which are in joint venture with the Government of Sharjah.
+7 The shopping malls portfolio includes Mall of the Emirates, Mall of Egypt, Mall of Oman, City Centre malls and My City Centre neighbourhood centres, and 5 community malls which are in joint venture with the Government of Sharjah.

-2 The Group operates Enova through a joint venture operation with Veolia, a global leader in optimized environment resource management.
+8 The Group owns Enova through a joint venture operation with Veolia, a global leader in optimized environment resource management.